ceduardorubio/websocket-browser-client/README.md

 }
 // set what to do if connection is lost wsClient.onConnectionError = (connectionLostError,connectionLostInfo) => {
-    console.error({connectionLostError,connectionLostInfo});
+    // error types:
+    // invalidIncomingData: the server sent invalid format data
+    // connectionError: connection failed
+    // maxReconnectionAttempts: the client tried to reconnect maxReconnectionAttempts times to the server but the server is not available console.error({connectionLostError,connectionLostInfo});
 }

 wsClient.onConnectionClosed = (connectionCloseError,connectionCloseEvent) => {
-    console.log({connectionCloseError,connectionCloseEvent});
+    // error types:
+    // connectionClosed: the server closed the connection console.log({connectionCloseError,connectionCloseEvent});
 }
 // execute the connection to the server